Adhyatik/Model-File/README.md

 # Model-File
-Advanced AI assistant created to provide empathetic, evidence-based mental health support and counseling.
+MINDWELL An Advanced AI assistant created to provide empathetic, evidence-based mental health support and counseling.
 This repository contains the system prompt and resources for the model, which helps users navigate challenges related to stress, anxiety, depression, and other common mental health concerns.
+LINK FOR ACCESSING THE MODEL:- https://openwebui.com/m/adhyatik/mindwell